saylesss88/nix-book/src/nix/hardening_NixOS.md

 ## Securing SSH

+> **Security information**: Changing SSH configuration settings can
+> significantly impact the security of your system(s).
+It is crucial to have a
+> solid understanding of what you are doing before making any adjustments.
+Avoid
+> blindly copying and pasting examples, including those from this Wiki page,
+> without conducting a thorough analysis.
+Failure to do so may compromise the
+> security of your system(s) and lead to potential vulnerabilities.
+Take the
+> time to comprehend the implications of your actions and ensure that any
+> changes made are done thoughtfully and with care. --NixOS Wiki

 First of all, if you don't use SSH don't enable it in the first place.
 If you do use SSH, it's important to understand what that opens you up to.